 Our relationship with Tonga

-Tonga is the only Pacific country with a constitutional monarchy - officially it's known as the Kingdom of Tonga.
-The country has made an historic and fundamental change from an executive monarchy to a modern parliamentary democracy, holding its first democratic elections in November 2010.
+Tonga is the only Pacific country with a constitutional monarchy - officially it is known as the Kingdom of Tonga.
+The country made an historic and fundamental change from an executive monarchy to a modern parliamentary democracry in 2010, holding its first fully democratic elections in November that year.

 Tonga is New Zealand’s key defence partner in Polynesia, dating back to World War I, when Tongan citizens served in the Māori and Regular Battalions in the New Zealand Army.
 More recently we both took part in the Regional Assistance Mission to Solomon Islands (RAMSI).